MattCCC/fetchff/README.md

 ## Why?

-Managing multitude of API connections can be complex and time-consuming. `fetchff` simplifies the process by offering a simple, declarative approach to API handling using Repository Pattern.
+Managing multitude of API connections in large Frontend Application can be complex, time-consuming and hard to scale. `fetchff` simplifies the process by offering a simple, declarative approach to API handling using Repository Pattern.
 It reduces the need for extensive setup, middlewares, retries, custom caching, and heavy plugins, and lets developers focus on data handling and application logic.

 **Key Benefits:**